aspose-words/Aspose.Words-API-References/english/cpp/aspose.words.lists/list/get_isliststyledefinition/_index.md

 second_title: Aspose.Words for C++ API Reference
 description: Returns true if this list is a definition of a list style.
 type: docs
-weight: 40
+weight: 53
 url: /cpp/aspose.words.lists/list/get_isliststyledefinition/
 ---
 ## List::get_IsListStyleDefinition method

-Returns true if this list is a definition of a list style.
+Returns **true** if this list is a definition of a list style.

 ```cpp
 bool Aspose::Words::Lists::List::get_IsListStyleDefinition()